-Why I became vegan. 🥕 The journey was good, the arrival even better.
+Why I became vegan. 🥕 The journey was good.
+The arrival was better.

-“Long before it was a popular thing to do, I quit eating meat.
-For years, I had felt at odds with consuming animals, because I truly loved them.
+"Long before it was a popular thing to do, I quit eating meat.
+For years I had felt at odds with consuming animals because I truly loved them.
 Once I made the connection to the reality of the food I was eating, there was no turning back.
 I found myself more in-tuned and aware of how my lifestyle choices affected animals.
 As a result, I could no longer close my eyes to the brutal truth of factory farming and exploitation of animals.
-When I made that choice, I decided to use my voice to protect animals.
-It was a remarkably liberating experience.
-It is why I became vegan.”
+I decided to use my voice to protect animals.
+It is why I became vegan."

 This is my story

 Like most kids in the 1960's, I grew up eating animals.
 Twice a month, I would accompany my mom to buy groceries.
 With shopping list in hand, she would purchase all the supplies we needed for the next two weeks.
 In those days you could load a shopping cart to the top for under $40.
 Mom had a very consistent routine - we always started out in the canned goods aisle, then the pasta and cereal section.
 From there we moved on to the paper supplies, the bakery, the produce aisle, then the dairy section.
 Just before we hit the frozen food freezers - we'd stop at the meat counter.

 Being the consummate home-cook, Mom was extremely picky about the meat she would buy.
 Everything had to be fresh and hand selected, in fact, she chose the grocery store where we shopped entirely because of their meat counter.
 She was on a first-name basis with the butcher, Sal, who took enormous pride in his craft.
 He would go to great lengths to find the choicest roasts, steaks, pork, and poultry, then package everything to my mother's precise specifications.